sore0159/data_analysis/apps/present/FILES/content.md

 The R Squared of the initial variable set was very low, but with a "humans filter" it shot up to .174  This is still a low percentage of variability explained by the model, but given the noisy nature of twitter behavior, I'm happy with this improvement.

+Testing filtering a sample to only include each account once led to a drastic reduction of sample size by three fourths.
+In the end, I wanted to keep this model a prediction of tweets, not users, and so did not use such a filter.

 Further exploration led to even better results in both fits and data distributions.
-A few properties I suspected might reasonably grow in proportion to their size, and the model behaved quite nicely when replacing them with their logarithm.

 (MeanSqResiduals 0.998   0.826   0.704)